jtablesaw/tablesaw/docs/userguide/mapping.md

     StringColumn column = columnA.upperCase();

-produces a new column that contains the values in columnA, but converted to upperCase.
+produces a new column that contains the values in columnA, but converted to upper case.

 While unary mappers operate only on a single Column, they may have an additional parameter (or parameters) that are not Columns, for example:

     StringColumn column = columnA.substring(startingPosition);

+    // or

+    StringColumn column1 = columnA.startsWith("foo");

 ## Binary

 Binary mappers operate on two columns.
 In the example below, the result produced is a new column that contains the row-wise sums of the values in the receiver (columnB) and the parameter (columnC):

-    FloatColumn column = columnB.add(columnC);
+    NumberColumn column = columnB.add(columnC);

 ## n-Ary: